GoLearnToCode/kiei925-spring17/weeks/4/homework.md

 - 3 points: Proper implementation of the **CREATE** step.
 - 3 points: Proper implementation of the **UPDATE** step.
 - 3 points: Proper implementation of the **DELETE** step.
 - 1 point: The home page includes your estimate and actual.
-(Remember, your time values are not graded; you get a point for simply including the proper HTML to display them) **AND** you have contributed at least one project idea to the Google Sheet.
+(Remember, your time values are not graded; you get a point for simply including the proper HTML to display them).